IvanPizarroQ/BA_CNN/README.md

 # An Attention-Based Architecture for Hierarchical Classification with CNNs

 This directory contains an implementation of BA-CNN paper (link).
-In our experiments, we used CIFAR-10,CIFAR-100 and Fashion MNIST, and compared our proposed method (BA-CNN) results with B-CNN (Zhu and Bain, 2017) and H-CNN (Zhang,2021)
+In our experiments, we used CIFAR-10,CIFAR-100 and Fashion MNIST, and compared our proposed method (BA-CNN) results with B-CNN (Zhu and Bain, 2017), H-CNN (Zhang,2021), Add-net and Concat-net (Inoue,2020)

 ## Requirements